orospakr/stream-pump/README.md

 * do more integration tests, preferably with factored-out steps
 * make appropriate behavoural descisions for the different user agents as per the MMSH spec, such as it is
-* Warn and fail if fragmented ASF headers (any packets?) arrive
+* warn and fail if fragmented ASF headers (any packets?) arrive
-* Does the MMSH preheader location id field have a appropriate wrap behaviour when it overflows the 32-bits?
+* does the MMSH preheader location id field have a appropriate wrap behaviour when it overflows the 32-bits?
 * proper IPv6 support
 * sometimes, an undocumented MMSH packet type, 0x46, can sometimes